a13y/Verifish/README.md

 # Verifish

-Verifish is a program designed to take well known or commonly used websites for phishing scams and generate fake domains using leetspeak.
-These fake domains are often used by phishers as their malicious website which are then blocked by Verifish as it uses the systems hosts or /etc/hosts file to block phishing.
+Verifish is a security app designed to protect you from phishing scams by verifying the legitimacy of digital content and links.

+Phishing sites often use slight variations and leetspeak to mimic legitimate websites.

+Verifish detects these tricks by filtering and rejecting suspicious links, providing real-time alerts to keep you safe online.

+The name "Verifish" combines "Verify" and "Phishing," reflecting its mission to safeguard users from online threats.

 # Installation